Google May use entity extractions, entity classes, entity properties, and Association Scores from Pages to Build Knowledge Graphs

 The patent describes an example Knowledge graph with association scores included with each edge that connects entities to attributes or values:

-The association scores can provide a sense of confidence as to the correctness of a fact related to an entity.
+The association scores can provide a sense of confidence in the correctness of a fact related to an entity.
 Another set of examples related to Bryce Harper:

-Image a very large knowledge graph that covers many different entities of many different types, each with may properties or attributes associated with them, and association scores providing confidence levels between the entities and classes and subclasses.
+Image a huge knowledge graph covering many different types, each with many properties or attributes associated with them, and association scores providing confidence levels between the entities and classes and subclasses.
 The patent shows us that this would be likely:

 We also learn from low association scores about entity classes and other entity classes:

 As depicted in FIG. 2B, an entity class may also be associated with other entity classes through entity attributes.
-For example, the class “animal” may be associated with the class “person” via attribute “is a”.
-In this example, the association score corresponding the attribute is 0.03.
-This may indicate, for example, that instances of the “animal” class 209 are rarely instances of “person” class (e.g., due to the prevalence of nonhuman animals such as other mammals, insects, birds, fish, etc).
-While not depicted in FIG. 2B, the class “person” may be associated with a reciprocal attribute “is a” or “is a subclass of,” etc, in connection with “animal” node.
+For example, the class “animal” may be associated with the class “person” via the attribute “is a.”
+In this example, the association score corresponding to the attribute is 0.03.
+This may indicate, for example, that instances of the “animal” class 209 are rare instances of the “person” class (e.g., due to the prevalence of nonhuman animals such as other mammals, insects, birds, fish, etc.).
+While not depicted in FIG. 2B, the class “person” may be associated with a reciprocal attribute “is a” or “is a subclass of,” etc., in connection with the “animal” node.
 Such an attribute may be associated with a higher association score (e.g., 0.94), indicating that the class “person” is a subclass of “animal.”
 For example, FIG. 2B depicts the class “professional baseball player” associating with the class “person” with the entity attribute “is a subclass of” with association score 1.0.
-In contrast, the class node “person” may associated with the node “professional baseball player” via attribute “is a” with association score 0.01.
+In contrast, the class node “person” may be associated with the node “professional baseball player” via the attribute “is a” with an association score of 0.01.
 This lower association score may reflect, for example, the strong prevalence of entities of class “person” that are not of class “professional baseball player” (e.g., most people are not professional baseball players).
-FIG. 2B further depicts how the professional baseball player class node may associate with entity node “Bryce Harper” via attribute “has profession”, as discussed in connection with FIG. 2A.
+FIG. 2B further depicts how the professional baseball player class node may associate with entity node “Bryce Harper” via the attribute “has a profession,” as discussed in connection with FIG. 2A.

 As the search engine visits pages on the Web, and Performs entity extractions, and learns about entities, entity classes, and specific instances of those classes, and the contexts in which they appear, and calculates association scores, it may continue to crawl pages and add to the entity information it knows about as it engages in entity extraction and storing information about entities.